 Sensei Steve Hartnett, 5th Dan, has been head instructor of Sherwood Park Karate-Do since 1983.
-Sensei Hartnett instructs the traditional Shito-Ryu style of karate as taught worldwide by Shihan Fumio Demura and the Japan Karate-Do Genbu-kai International; and continues to study under the guidance of the Genbukai Canada Chief Instructor, Mr. Cameron Steuart.
+Sensei Hartnett instructs the traditional Shito-Ryu style of karate as taught worldwide by Shihan Fumio Demura; and continues to study under the guidance of Shito Ryu Karate-Do Kyokai Chief Instructor, Mr. Cameron Steuart.

 Sensei Fumio Demura, 9th dan, is one of the world’s leading exponents of Karate-Do and Kobudo.
 Born in Yokohama, Japan, in 1938 Sensei Demura began his study of the martial arts while still in grammar school.
 He started practicing Kendo as a way of building strength and improving his health.
 Some time later he began studying under Shito-Ryu Karate Master Ryusho Sakagami, a direct student of Kenwa Mabuni, the style’s founder.
 Sensei Demura then studied Aikido and Judo, and while attending Nihon University where he earned a B. Sc. in economics, he developed an interest in the art of Kobudo (Okinawan weaponry).
 Under the guidance of Master Kenshin Taira, he perfected the techniques of the sai, the bo, the tonfa, the kama, and the nunchaku.

 In 1961, Sensei Demura secured his reputation as a true Karate competitor by winning the All-Japan Championships and for three consecutive years thereafter he was lauded as one of Japan’s top competitors.